fionajlin/IntrotoIM/Self-Portrait/Documentation.md

 }
 ```

-This resulted in my self portrait:
+This resulted in my self portrait (the small circle in the top left is my cursor!):

 ![selfportrait](https://github.com/fionajlin/IntrotoIM/blob/main/Self-Portrait/Media%20Files/selfportrait.png)